dtr-kalfer/burauenbiblio/README.md

 Maintained as a community-driven, open-source initiative to revitalize and extend OpenBiblio's functionality designed to aid small libraries and schools.
 It is named in honor of my hometown in Leyte, Burauen.

-- Original Authors:
+- OpenBiblio Authors:
   **David Stevens, Joe Hagerty, Micah Stetson, Fred LaPlante**
   (See LICENSE and copyright.html for full attribution)

-Maintainer: Ferdinand Tumulak
+- BurauenBiblio Maintainer: Ferdinand Tumulak

 📌 See [CHANGELOG.md](./CHANGELOG.md) for version history.